emory-qtm/capstone-neighborhoodnexus-publicneeddashboard/README.md

 # Emory QTM Capstone: Neighborhood Nexus - Public Need Dashboard
 ![Logo](/images/Logo.png)

-Our project aims to develop a platform that displays people’s current sentiment and needs in Georgia.
-Our dashboard displays current social service requests as well as trending search topics, allowing organizations to gain a better understanding of Georgia communities.
+Our project aims to develop a dashboard that displays current sentiment and social needs of people in Georgia.
+This dashboard is a central hub that presents social service requests and trending search topics from multiple sources.
+We hope to provide non-profit organizations a platform where they can access up-to-date information about people’s changing needs.

 ## Table of contents
 - [Motivation](#motivation)